andeon/conky-simple/README.md

 - own_window_type not work properly in some Desktop Environment, change it if necessary.
 Options:  (normal, desktop, dock, panel or override)

+- If font don't look great ajust the size in *Font Monospace:size=*